sergey-automation/TurboPrefill/README.md

 # TurboPrefill
 [![Release](https://img.shields.io/github/v/release/sergey-automation/TurboPrefill)](https://github.com/sergey-automation/TurboPrefill/releases)

+Multi-GPU prefill acceleration for llama.cpp.
+This repository contains a file overlay for llama.cpp and helper scripts for running `llama-server` benchmarks.

 TurboPrefill is the first public Proof-of-Concept implementation of Intra-Prompt Pipeline Scheduling for Multi-GPU Prefill.

 Further development of the project supports multi-user mode, Vision Language Models (VLM), and has been validated on modern high-performance GPUs.
 The latest version is available [here](https://github.com/sergey-automation/TurboPrefill-VLM-Validation).